JobService/job-service/worker-jobtracking-configuration/configuration-tar/marathon-properties.md

 - This property specifies the version number of the Job Tracking Worker to pull down from Artifactory.

 ####jobtracking-database-url
-- This property specifies the address of the jobservice database.
+- This property specifies the address of the Job Service Database.

 ####jobtracking-database-username
-- This property specifies the database username to connect to the jobservice database.
+- This property specifies the database username to connect to the Job Service Database.

 ####jobtracking-database-password
-- This property specifies the database password to connect to the jobservice database.
+- This property specifies the database password to connect to the Job Service Database.

 ####jobtracking-threads
 - This property configures the number of threads the Job Tracking Worker runs with.